Table of Contents

 Please note that it’s useful to enable this WP Rocket option only if you have not activated the Remove Unused CSS feature (File optimization tab).
 If RUCSS is activated, you don’t need to activate the Preload fonts option.

-By preloading fonts, you’ll address the “Ensure text remains visible during Webfont load” PageSpeed Insight recommendation.
+By preloading a font, you’ll address the “Ensure text remains visible during Webfont load” PageSpeed Insight recommendation.

 There’s more to this point.
 To prevent any FOIT and FOUT issues, you should combine the rel=preload (or the WP Rocket feature enabled) with the CSS line font-display: optional.